lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 }
 ```

-This can be used elsewhere in your app to render the UI to the screen in response to your application-specific data model.
-We can imagine a working app as something like:
+This can be used to render the UI to the screen in response to your application-specific data model.
+A working app could look something like:

 ```kotlin
 fun main() {